tensorturtle/rebox/README.md

 # bboxconvert <br /> ⛶🠺🞖
 Minimal library to convert between unrotated rectangular bounding box annotation formats.

+Every object detection codebase I have seen has its own bounding box utils.
+Don't Repeat Yourself and use this instead.

 ## Installation

 Install with pip: